NicoHood/Nintendo/readme.md

 **Make sure to use a logic level converter to not burn your controller.**
 A 1k resistor on the 3.3V side is recommended to pullup the line.
 See schematic.

 You better get an extension cable and cut it half.
-I used a lioncast cable and the colors were:
-**Colors of my extension cable, can be different to yours!**
+I used a lioncast cable and the colors were **(can be different to yours!)**:
-See folder development for more information/links below
 ```
 1 Yellow: 5V
 2 White:  Data